Dog Eating Grass and Being Sick. A Helpful Guide.

 Some of the possible illnesses that your dog may contract from eating grass are usually associated with internal parasites.
 However, your dog may also exhibit signs of sickness from eating treated grass.
 You should make sure that you take him to see a vet before concluding on anything.

 In most cases, dogs do not get sick from eating grass.
 However, this exposes them to different risks such as contracting intestinal parasites.
 These parasites are quite common in our canine friends.
-We are going to look at each one of these parasites in details, including prevention and treatment.
+We are going to look at each one of these parasites in detail, including prevention and treatment.

 Hookworms, scientifically referred to as Ancylostoma caninum, are common but dangerous in dogs.
 These hook-like parasites are known for feeding on the tiny blood vessels in the dog’s intestines.
 Dog owners who have had to deal with hookworms will tell you about the discomfort it brings about to their dogs.

 However, hookworms are treatable as well as preventable.
-The parasite has three stages in its lifecycle; egg, larvae, and adult.
-Eggs pass through feces of the infected host and into the environment.
+The parasite has three stages in its lifecycle; egg, larvae, and adult. eggs pass through feces of the infected host and into the environment.
 During this time, the egg will transform into larvae.
 The larvae will survive for weeks in the environment until they are in contact with your dog.
 On consuming the latter, it moves down the dog’s stomach tract and into the intestines where they hook themselves on the walls.

 The larvae will then mature into adult hookworms and lay eggs.
 This means that the cycle is repeated, which makes it hard to control.
 It is important to understand how easily your dog can contract hookworms.